bendstein/calculator/README.md

 - help
     - Description: Display application help.
     - Usage: /help
-    - Example: If used as a key-value argument, rather than a flag argument, must be either true or false.

 - exp
     - Description: The expression to perform the action on.